CiscoTestAutomation/ncdiff/docs/README.rst

 Support Mailers
 ===============
-Users are encouraged to contribute to yang.ncdiff module as expertise of data model testing grows in Cisco.
+Users are encouraged to contribute to ncdiff module as expertise of data model testing grows in Cisco.
 Any questions or requests may be sent to yang-python@cisco.com.